7350 Transmission and Distribution Line Worker

 Note: Applicants who meet the minimum qualifications are not guaranteed to advance through all of the steps in the selection process.

+Employees of the City and County of San Francisco may submit performance evaluations showing duties performed to verify qualifying City experience.
+City employees will receive credit for the duties of the class to which appointed.
+Credit for experience obtained outside of the employee's class will be allowed only if recorded in accordance with the provisions of Civil Service Commission Rules.
+Verification may be waived if impossible to obtain.
+The applicant must submit a signed statement explaining why verification cannot be obtained.
+Waiver requests will be considered on a case-by-case basis.
+Failure to provide the required verification, or request for waiver when requested may result in rejection of application.
 City employees who meet all the qualifications based solely on employment with the City and County of San Francisco do not need to provide verification of qualifying experience.
 However, City employees whose qualifying experience is based on outside employment must submit verification of such an employment.
 Verification of journey level experience must be on employers’ business letterhead and must show the name of the applicant, job title(s), duties (specifically the duties that meet the minimum qualifications), dates of service, and must be signed by the employer or the employer’s authorized representative.
 City and County employees may receive credit for the duties of the class to which appointed.
 Credit for experience obtained outside of the employee’s class will be allowed only if recorded in accordance with the provisions of Civil Service Commission Rules.

 Certification: The certification rule for the eligible list resulting from this examination will be Rule of Three Scores.
 Additional selection processes may be conducted by the hiring department prior to making final hiring decisions.